 Caudle’s critically acclaimed catalog includes features on Rolling Stone’s “10 New Country Artists You Need To Know” and “The 10 Best Country and Americana Songs To Hear Now” along with NPR’s “Songs We Love”.
 His songs have been featured on CMT’s Nashville and Netflix’s The Ranch.

 Opening the June 26th show and later joining Caudle onstage, Doug and Telisha Williams of Wild Ponies are a talented singer/songwriting team from the Piedmont of NC and Southern Virginia, known for perfectly balancing the genres of old country and roots music learned in the hills and hollers of the nearby Blue Ridge Mountains.

 Similarly to Caudle, Wild Ponies sought out the solace and spirit of their grandparent’s farm for their most recent album release, “Galax,” titled after the place itself.
 The duo said of the album, “It’s just real, honest music made by a bunch of folks circled together in the mountains of Virginia on a couple of hot days in August; in the same place we first learned the value of authentic songs and melodies, just a few miles away from where the other wild ponies roam the Blue Ridge Mountains, easy and natural and beautiful and majestic.”

-Caleb Caudle with Wild Ponies will play at The Arts Place of Stokes at 502 N. Main St. Danbury, NC on June 26th (rescheduled from original April date).
+Caleb Caudle with Wild Ponies will play at The Arts Place of Stokes at 502 N. Main St. Danbury, NC in October 2020.
+Date TBA. (rescheduled from original April & June dates).
 Tickets are $25 for general admission, $20 for SCAC members and seniors 65+, and $10 for 18 and under.
-Buy tickets online here or by calling Stokes Arts at (336) 593-8159.
-Any tickets previously purchased for original April date will be honored at the June show.
+Purchase tickets by calling Stokes Arts at (336) 593-8159.
+Any tickets previously purchased for original April/June dates will be honored at the June show.